 A critical examination of philosophic theories purporting to deal with the nature of value in general, the nature of evaluative or normative criteria, and the manner in which the latter are determined.
+Prerequisite(s); if any: Permission of Instructor.

 PHI 375 - Symbolic Logic (3)